-- 1. Beginning with the date of hire through the second year of eligibility, full-time and eligible part-time Employees will accrue sick leave at the rate of .0333 times actual hours worked during a semi-monthly period.
-Full-time Employees may accrue up to a maximum of 80 hours.
-Part-time/On Call Employees working in Berkeley may accrue up to a maximum of 72 hours.
-Part-time/On Call Employees not working in Berkeley may accrue up to a maximum of 48 hours. - 2.
-Beginning with the third year of eligibility through the fifth year of eligibility, full-time and eligible part-time Employees will accrue sick leave at the rate of .0385 times actual hours worked during a semi-monthly period.
-Full-time Employees may accrue up to a maximum of 80 hours.
-Part-time/On Call Employees working in Berkeley may accrue up to a maximum of 72 hours.
+- Beginning with the date of hire through the second year of eligibility, eligible part-time Employees will accrue sick leave at the rate of .0333 times actual hours worked during a semi-monthly period.
+Part-time Employees in Berkeley may accrue up to a maximum of 72 hours.
+Part-time Employees not working in Berkeley may accrue up to a maximum of 48 hours. - 2.
+Beginning with the third year of eligibility through the fifth year of eligibility, eligible part-time Employees will accrue sick leave at the rate of .0385 times actual hours worked during a semi-monthly period.
+Part-time Employees in Berkeley may accrue up to a maximum of 72 hours.
 Part-time Employees not working in Berkeley may accrue up to a maximum of 58 hours. - 3.
-Beginning with the sixth year of eligibility through the tenth year of eligibility, full-time and eligible part-time Employees will accrue sick leave at the rate of .0577 times actual hours worked during a semi-monthly period.
-Full-time Employees may accrue up to a maximum of 120 hours.
+Beginning with the sixth year of eligibility through the tenth year of eligibility, eligible part-time Employees will accrue sick leave at the rate of .0577 times actual hours worked during a semi-monthly period.
 Part-time Employees may accrue up to a maximum of 87 hours. - 4.
-Beginning with the eleventh year of eligibility full-time and eligible part-time Employees will accrue sick leave at the rate of .0769 times actual hours worked during a semi-monthly period.
-Full-time Employees may accrue up to a maximum of 160 hours.
+Beginning with the eleventh year of eligibility, eligible part-time Employees will accrue sick leave at the rate of .0769 times actual hours worked during a semi-monthly period.
 Part-time Employees may accrue up to a maximum of 116 hours.